 Master Painter Singer Sargent painted a full-length standing portrait of Winifred, Duchess of Portland in 1902 (see image above and reference at end of page).
 She is wearing a long white ankle-length satin gown, with lacy stiff standing collar, and red velvet cloak.
 Below her bosom, strands of pearls festoon across her corsage from a diamond and pearl brooch.

-It the same brooch the Duchess wore with her coronation robes five years earlier at the 1897 Devonshire House Costume Ball, in celebration of Queen Victoria's Diamond Jubliee.
+It the same brooch the Duchess wore with her coronation robes five years earlier at the 1897 Devonshire House Costume Ball, in celebration of Queen Victoria's Diamond Jubilee.
 Sargent used seven brushstrokes to paint each pearl and each stroke using pigment of a different color to create a realistic painting of a single round pearl white.

 Under Jeweler's Loupe magnification you can see the surface of a Pearl is delicately rippled.
 When light strikes the ripples, it refracts into a play of colors.
-The delicate play of colors, depend upon the perfection of the pearl's surface, causing light to reflect from the overlapping platelets of aragonite.
+The delicate play of colors, depend upon the perfection of the pearl's surface, causes light to reflect from the overlapping platelets of aragonite.
 The iridescence comes from the light striking up at different angles from the rippled layers.

 The oyster secretes the nacre which builds up the Pearl layers, like the inside of an onion, and the reflection from the buried surfaces through the outer transparent layers, determines the beauty of the gem.